You love your dog, but sometimes your furry friend exhibits less than desirable habits and behaviors.

-Comfort and protection: If it is hot, cold, or windy outside, a dog might dig a nice little hole for it to lay in to protect it from the elements.
+Comfort and protection: If it is hot, cold, or windy outside, dogs might dig a cozy little hole for them to lay in to protect themselves from the elements.

 Hunting: Your dog might be trying to catch an animal or insect that is burrowing in your yard.